 Home Reno Pro

-Understanding our users to create a more personalized experience
+Understanding product users to create a more personalized experience

 Home Reno Pro is a home renovation software where homeowners post requests for work to be done and contractors are hired to complete the work.
 This software was built over 20 years ago and has not had many updates made to it.

-Over the years, the software was adopted by users that whom it was not originally designed.
+Over the years, the software was adopted by users for whom it was not originally designed.
 Home Reno Pro was aware that its customer base had expanded beyond contractors, but they weren’t sure who the new users were and what specific needs they had.

 Some of the specific challenges discovered: